stts-se/segment_checker/README_release.txt

     }

 Source data should be placed in a folder titled 'source' inside the project folder.
-In this example, we will use 'projects/<projectname>/source'.
+In this example, we will use '<project folder>/source'.

 3. Serve audio